Harvington: Railways

 British Railways (BR) closed the line under the Beeching Axe south of Alcester on 29 September 1962 after suspending the passenger service between Redditch and Evesham due to poor track condition.
 Freight services continued between Redditch and Alcester until 1964 when BR closed the whole line south of Redditch.

 Governance and religion

 Harvington parish falls under the Wychavon District Council ward of Harvington and Norton, the Worcestershire County Council division of Harvington, and the parliamentary constituency of Redditch, whose MP since 2024 is Chris Bloore of the Labour Party.

 It falls under the Church of England Diocese of Worcester, the Archdeaconry of Worcester, and the deanery of Evesham.

-Community

-Harvington boasts a vibrant local community, enriched by cherished landmarks such as the Ellenden Farm Shop.
-This popular destination, brimming with local produce, has become a vital hub for residents and visitors alike.
-Alongside the village hall, it serves as a secondary community center, fostering connections and supporting local enterprises.

-The sense of community extends online through the active Facebook group Mainly Harvington Village in WorcestershireOfficial Chat.
-This platform allows even the smallest conversations within the village to reach a wide audience, connecting real people and fostering a sense of togetherness both in person and virtually.